vladislav-buivol/student-app/README.md

 - Update -Dversion and the JAR filename if you use a different version in your pom.xml.
 - Replace the -Durl value with your Nexus repository URL if it differs from the example.
 - If your Nexus requires HTTPS or a different repository (hosted vs. snapshot), adjust accordingly.
+- Alternative (local only, not for Docker builds): mvn -f students-soap-client-dependency/pom.xml clean install, then run Service-R locally (outside Docker) so it can resolve from your local Maven cache.